secure-compilation/SECOMP/README.md

 The compiler binary is instrumented to produce capability assembly in addition to regular compartmentalized CompCert assembly, as described above.

-## Back-translation branch: `backtranslation`
+## Back-translation

-This branch contains the back-translation proof.
+The `ccs-backtranslation` branch contains the back-translation proof.
 Use `make proof` to replay the proof.

 The proof is complete.
 This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
 Also some recent